mozilla-services/socorro/docs/installation.rst

 and reload the schema
 ::

-  ./socorro/external/postgresql/setupdb_app.py --database_name=breakpad --dropdb --database_superuser=your_superuser --database_superuserpassword=bPassword
+  ./socorro/external/postgresql/setupdb_app.py --database_name=breakpad --dropdb --database_superusername=your_superuser --database_superuserpassword=bPassword

 By default, setupdb_app.py will use 'breakpad_superuser' as the superuser, and 'bPassword' as the password.
 This is required because 'breakpad_rw' user must